Plug It In

 The MSD feature allows the device to be updated without the Segger tool and instead, via USB.
 Only the

-“ais_demo” can be updated while the bootloader and bootstrap remain the same.
+“ais_ffs_demo” can be updated while the bootloader and bootstrap remain the same.
 If

-the

-bootloader need updating, this will have to be done via Segger or the Factory Programming flow.
+the bootstrap and bootloader need updating, this will have to be done via Segger or the Updater flow.